harsh-valecha/restful-booker-api-testing/README.md

-# restful-booker-api-testing
+# RESTful-booker-api-testing
-This repository contains automated test cases, collections, and test reports for the RESTful Booker API.
-The tests are designed to validate various endpoints and ensure the API's functionality, reliability, and performance.
+Built a robust automated testing framework for the RESTful Booker API using pytest and requests, employing data-driven testing and pytest-html for detailed reporting and enhanced test coverage.

 Link :-https://restful-booker.herokuapp.com/